IBM-Cloud/docs-services/services/Kinetise/index.md

 {: #gettingstarted}
 *Last updated: 18 April 2016*

-Kinetise is a mobile applications development suite allowing to create even most advanced apps in under 24 hours.
-With Kinetise you can use web-based drag&drop editor to design and configure your application.
-Kinetise produces result application as native iOS and Android builds that can be tested on the real devices right away.
+Kinetise is a codeless mobile applications development suite, allowing to create even most advanced apps in under 24 hours.
+Web-based drag&drop editor enables rapid prototyping, connecting to APIs, and creating fully-functional native iOS and Android builds.
 {:shortdesc}

 To get up and running simply select Kinetise service from your Dashboard and click **OPEN KINETISE DASHBOARD** button.